keu/docs/learn/connections.md

 ## Assumed knowledge

-To get the most out of this tutorial, you should have an understanding of:
+To get the most out of this guide, you should have an understanding of:

 - Basic Airflow concepts.
 See [Introduction to Apache Airflow](intro-to-airflow.md/).
 - Airflow operators.
 See [Operators 101](what-is-an-operator.md).